RabadanLab/ViromeOfManhattan/README.md

 Pandora needs various references: a host genome indexed for STAR; a host genome indexed for bowtie; and the BLAST nucleotide collection (nt) database.

+**Workflow**

+The Pandora pipeline is organized into 5 main steps.
+The steps are:

+1. Analysis of T-cell receptor sequences via [MiTCR](http://www.nature.com/nmeth/journal/v10/n9/full/nmeth.2555.html) (not default)
+2. Removal of host (non-pathogen) reads
+3. Assembly of remaining reads
+4. Blasting of the assembled contigs
+5. ORF discovery

 **Usage Examples**

 ```